aplteam/CommTools/README.md

 Asks a simple question and allows just "Yes" or "No" as answers.

-You may specify a default via the optional left argument which when specified rules what happens when the user just presses <enter>. `default` must be either 1 (yes) or 0 (no).
+You may specify a default via the optional left argument which when passed rules what happens when the user just presses <enter>. `default` must be either 1 (yes) or 0 (no).

 Example: